jmsaltzman/pi_setup/README.rst

 9. ./arduino_setup.sh
 10. This is a good time to clone a system image.

 OpenCV setup takes a while, maybe overclock first (???)

 1. ./cv_tools_install_AR1.sh
 2. ./cv_tools_install_AR2.sh   <-- This will take hours
 3. ./cv_files_setup.sh

-.
 DON'T Run cv_tools_install.sh (chmod'ed to 775, run as sudo) to install CV packages!
-It doesn't work :(
+It doesn't work.